dexterAndre/LudoMath/docs/NA/Constants.md

-# Constants
 Look-up table of useful constants.
 Some values have several names, like TAUOVER4 and PIOVER2.
-You can use either, but I recommend using the TAU versions.
+You can use either, but I recommend using the TAU versions because they make more intuitive sense compared to the PI versions.
 The PI versions are just there for legacy reasons.

 Example usage:
 ```
-var foo = luma.SQRT2OVER2;
+var fus = luma.SQRT2OVER2;
-var bar = luma.PIOVER6 / 2;
+var ro = luma.TAU > luma.PI ? true : false;
+var dah = luma.TAUOVER4 == luma.PIOVER4 ? true : false;
 ```

 ## Numeric Constants